-Test...test for microbes.
+Test...test...test for microbes.
 Both before and after.
 It's not enough to simply apply biocide and hope for the best.
 Given what's riding on the health of their fuel, hospitals and health care facilities should do simple microbial testing, both before and after treatment, to ensure the problem is resolved.

-A second generation ATP test is a simple in-field test that's cost-effective and gives a specific microbe count for the fuel sample tested.
+Next-generation ATP testing is a simple in-field test that's cost-effective and gives a specific microbe count for the fuel or water sample tested.
 ATP testing should be conducted on both a fuel sample (taken about 18 inches from the tank bottom) and a water bottom sample from the stored fuel tank.
 These should be done before and after treatment.
 If the after test shows a significant microbe presence still remaining, that can usually be fixed by a second application of biocide.